weareblahs/BIOA/README.md

-# BIOA: Batch Image Overlay Adder
+# BIOA: Batch Multimedia Overlay Adder
-This script allows you to add transparent images on top of another image.
-Uses FFMPEG to process image.
+This script allows you to add transparent images on top of another media file (image / video).
+Uses FFMPEG to process images over files.

 ## Background story
 ~~Maybe you shouldn't read it and get into the next step~~